ibm-messaging/mq-dev-patterns/dotnet/README.md

 If your Queue Manger is in a local machine follow [Configuring mutual TLS authentication for a messaging application](https://developer.ibm.com/tutorials/configuring-mutual-tls-authentication-java-messaging-app/) this tutorial.

-If you are using a .NET managed client, then the underlying .NET framework will carry out the TLS handshake with the MQ Server.
+This sample is using a .NET managed client, then the underlying .NET runtime will carry out the TLS handshake with the MQ Server.
 Any exceptions generated in the .NET layer during the TLS handshake will surface as server or queue not found - [2059](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.4.0/com.ibm.mq.tro.doc/q041290_.htm).

 Import the certificate at either the user or the system level.
 Then in your app, set the key repository to either *USER or *SYSTEM depending on how you imported it.